h2020-momentum/MOMENTUM/Demand/Synthetic population generation/Statistical matching with Random Forests/readme.md

 ## Description of the files
 1.	extend_with_rf_test.py – Main model script
 2.	data_extension.py – Python file with useful functions
-3.	*survey_sample.csv* – Input CSV file with the training dataset from household travel survey observations (example indicating the structure of the       input survey file)
+3.	*survey_sample.csv* – Input CSV file with the training dataset from household travel survey observations (example indicating the structure of the       survey file)
-4.	*agents_sample.csv* – Input CSV file with the dataset to extend (example indicating the structure of the input agents file)
+4.	*agents_sample.csv* – Input CSV file with the dataset to extend (example indicating the structure of the agents file)
 5.
 ## How to use it